Frequently Asked Questions

 What's the difference between objecting and excluding?

-Objecting is simply telling the Court that you don’t like something about the Settlement.
+Objecting was simply telling the Court that you don’t like something about the Settlement.
 You could have objected only if you stayed in the Settlement Class.
-Excluding yourself is telling the Court that you don’t want to be part of the Settlement Class.
+Excluding yourself was telling the Court that you don’t want to be part of the Settlement Class.
 If you excluded yourself, you had no basis to object because you are no longer part of the case.Back To Top

 When and where will the court decide whether to approve the Settlement?